SerigneCisse/cheorm.github.io/_posts/2018-02-21-GAN-Credit-Card-Fraud.md

 All in all, generative adversarial networks are very successful in learning the real data's distribution rather than duplicating the given data.
 While the recall on the minority-fraud class suffers relative to the random oversampling and SMOTE, this value is very small in absolute numbers.

 Further, the precision of the classifiers using GAN generated data perform much better than the vanilla methods.
-This supports the possible idea that the reason why random oversample and SMOTE augmented data possess greater recall on frauds is due to the fact that the classifier applies a 'blanket cover' and is likelier to identify data as frauds (hence the poorer precison).
+This supports the possible idea that the reason why random oversample and SMOTE augmented data possess greater recall on frauds is due to the fact that the classifier applies a 'blanket cover' and is likelier to identify data as frauds (hence the poorer precision).
 In a simplistic sense, this is akin to defensive strategies - better to err on the side of caution.

 However, being defensive is not necessarily the optimal choice to businesses.
 The cost of managing frauds scales together with an increased amount of falsely identified transactions as frauds.
 In the accompanying [notes](https://github.com/CheoRM/cheorm.github.io/tree/master/accompanying_blog_notes/GAN_Credit_Card_Fraud), the cost calculations show that when methods with higher rates of misclassifications are implemented, the costs of manual reviews become correspondingly larger such that it becomes an irrational business decision to implement these models.

 #### Concluding points

-The purpose of chosing GANs to augment data was fundamentally bourne out of the consideration on preventing overfitting to the training sets as well as avoiding overfitted classifers on the test set via gridsearching.
+The purpose of choosing GANs to augment data was fundamentally borne out of the consideration on preventing overfitting to the training sets as well as avoiding overfitted classifiers on the test set via gridsearching.
 Moreover, while not an extensive array of non-GAN data augementation methods were explored, the GAN/WGAN results above showed that time could potentially be saved from gridsearching as well as searching for the method that augments data well.

 Since every dataset is unique, so will the sampling methods likely be changed.
 Instead of researching for the right classical approach all over, GANs reduce this search effort by primarily learning the distribution of the data and generate samples out of it without incurring the possibility of combinatorial explosion (when gridsearching) or misrepresenting the real minority class(es) feature distributions/scatter patterns during the sampling process.
 When considering a GAN architecture, the WGAN is the better choice among the two GAN systems explored here for its faster convergence to the global optimum while less susceptible to mode collapsing.